 What should I expect if I am sedated for my dental procedure?

 That depends on the type of sedation you undergo.
 Oral sedation is relatively simple and involves taking a prescribed medication here in the office about an hour prior to starting your procedure.
 You’ll feel more relaxed, yet completely aware of your surroundings during treatment.
-If you choose nitrous oxide, you’ll be instructed to inhale the gas at the beginning of your appointment.
-Additional nitrous can be administered throughout your procedure to keep you in a state of euphoria.
+If you choose sedation, you’ll be instructed to inhale the gas at the beginning of your appointment.
+Additional sedation can be administered throughout your procedure to keep you in a state of euphoria.
 At the conclusion of your treatment, you’ll be given oxygen to help ‘snap’ you out of your sedated state.

 If IV sedation is right for you, you’ll be instructed to avoid foods and beverages the night before your treatment.
 A sedative will be administered to you intravenously prior to your procedure, causing you to fall into a deeper conscious sedated state.
 Our Dental Anesthesiologist will monitor you throughout the procedure and adjust dosage as needed.